$\mathrm{L}^1$ full groups of flows: The index map for L1 full groups of flows

-We now turn out attention to the so-called \emph{index map}, which is an important tool in the study of full groups of measure-preserving flows.
-This map is a continuous homomorphism from the \( \LL^{1} \) full group of the flow \( \mathcal{F} \) to the additive group of reals, which can be thought of measuring the average shift distance.
+We now turn our attention to \textbf{flows} , i.e., measure-preserving actions of \(\R\).
+Since the group of reals is locally compact, amenable, unimodular, and, of course, Polish, all of the results in the previous chapters apply to \(\mathbb{R}\)-flows.
+A much more in-depth understanding of \(\LL^{1}\) full groups of flows is possible and is based on the existence of the so-called \emph{index map}, which we define and investigate in this chapter.
+This map is a continuous homomorphism from the \( \LL^{1} \) full group of the flow to the additive group of reals, which can be thought of as measuring the average shift distance.
 When the flow is ergodic, such averages are the same across orbits.
-By taking the ergodic decomposition of \( (X, \mu, \mathcal{F}) \), we can adopt a slightly more general vantage point and view the index map \( \ind \) as a homomorphism into the \( \LL^{1} \) space of functions on the space of invariant measures \( (\mathcal{E}, p) \): \( \ind : \lfgr{\mathcal{F}} \to \LL^{1}(\mathcal{E}, p) \).
+By taking the ergodic decomposition of the flow \(\mathcal{F}\), we can adopt a slightly more general vantage point and view the index map \( \ind \) as a homomorphism into the \( \LL^{1} \) space of functions on the space of invariant measures \( (\mathcal{E}, p) \), \( \ind : \lfgr{\mathcal{F}} \to \LL^{1}(\mathcal{E}, p, \R) \).

-Understanding the kernel of the index map is the task of fundamental importance.
-We will subsequently identify \( \ker \ind \) with the derived topological subgroup of \( \lfgr{\mathcal{F}} \).
-This will allow us to describe abelianizations of \( \LL^{1} \) full groups of flows and estimate the number of their topological generators.
+Understanding the kernel of the index map is a task of fundamental importance.
+We will subsequently identify \( \ker \ind \) with the topological derived subgroup of \( \lfgr{\mathcal{F}} \) (Theorem~\ref{thm:index-kernel-is-derived-subgroup}).
+This will allow us to describe the abelianizations of \( \LL^{1} \) full groups of flows and estimate the number of their topological generators.

-It has already been mentioned that any element \( T \) of a full group of a flow induces Lebesgue measure-preserving transformations on orbits (Appendix~\ref{sec:orbit-transf}).
-When \( T \), moreover, belongs to the \( \LL^{1} \) full group, these transformations are special---they leave half-lines invariant up to a set of finite measure.
-Such transformations form the so-called \emph{commensurating group}.
-Let us therefore begin with a more formal treatment of this group, which, by the way, has already appeared in the literature before, for instance in~\cite{robertsonNegativedefinitekernels1998}.
+It has already been mentioned that any element \( T \) of a full group of a flow induces Lebesgue measure-preserving transformations on orbits (Section~\ref{sec:orbit-transf}).
+When~\( T \) furthermore belongs to the \( \LL^{1} \) full group, these transformations are special---they leave ``half-lines'' invariant up to a set of finite measure.
+Such transformations form the so-called \textbf{commensurating group} .
+Let us therefore begin with a more formal treatment of this group, which has already appeared in the literature before, for instance in~\cite{robertsonNegativedefinitekernels1998}.